linxule/Feeback4SolidarityProject/DGov_Score_Framework/Framework_asof_2020_0120.md

 - Platform Governance
 - Platform Design
 - Resource/Project Governance
-* Market-Concentration (think anti-trust)
+- Market-Concentration (think anti-trust)
-* Wealth-Concentration
+- Wealth-Concentration
 - Resource Usage (encompasses Blockchain Network Operations Cost (e.g., percentage of gas fees) from version 0.5)
 - Investment Capacity (e.g., number of fundraising rounds and amount of funds raised)
-- Exchanges (e.g., the number of goods sold or services provided, interactions with external parties (e.g., partnerships))
+- Exchanges (e.g., the number and quality of goods sold or services provided, interactions with external parties (e.g., partnerships))
 - Community Capital
 - External Influence

 Currently, there are no instruments developed for the EM.

 If you would like to develop an instrument for the EM, please do so.

+#### Interaction with other Frameworks and Tools

+The DGSF is designed to interoperate with other frameworks covering digital organizations, internet-native communities, distributed governance, collaborative governance, and  internet governance.

+For example, the DGSF can be used in conjunction with the Wharton Cryptogovernance Workshop Questionniare to measure stakeholders for:

+- resource governance and management (under EM), and
+- organization governance and management (under OM).

+Additionally, the DGSF can interoperate with the DeFi Score by Consensys as an instrument for DeFi indutry, market and exchanges performance for DeFi-related projects under EM, while the DeFi-related project, if an organization, can be analyzed under OM.

 # References